 What is the Gaza Strip?
 Here's how big it is and who lives there.

-Early on Saturday, Hamas militants broke through the border between Israel and Gaza, launching a massive attack that left at least 900 Israelis dead, most of them civilians, and another 2,500 wounded.
-The attack triggered a swift response by the Israeli military and at least 765 people have been killed in the Gaza Strip in retaliatory airstrikes, according to the Gaza Health Ministry.
+Early on Saturday, Hamas militants broke through the border between Israel and Gaza, launching a massive attack that left more than 1,200 Israelis dead, most of them civilians, and another 2,700 wounded.
+The attack triggered a swift response by the Israeli military and at least 900 people have been killed in the Gaza Strip in retaliatory airstrikes, according to the Gaza Health Ministry.

 Hamas, which the U.S. classifies as a terrorist organization, has controlled the Gaza Strip since 2007.